 4 – Register an Interest

-Once you have found the perfect tender. click the ‘Express My Interest’ button.
-This will register you to the opportunity and you will gain access to the tender documents, clarifications section and submission section.
+Once you have found the perfect tender, click the ‘Express Interest’ button.
+This will register you to the opportunity and allow you access to the tender documents, clarifications section and submission section.

 5 – Download the Bid Documents